DerrickDipondo/BookAirBnB/README.md

-# BookAirBnB (Monolithic Version)
+# eHome (Monolithic Version)

-This repository contains the original **monolithic** implementation of *BookAirBnB*, an online travel platform where users can browse, book, and manage property listings.
+This repository contains the original **monolithic** implementation of *eHome*, an online travel platform where users can browse, book, and manage property listings.

 ### 🏗️ Project Overview
 - Built as a monolith with a single Flask backend and a React frontend.